[email protected]

 • Spiritual Journey: Admire masterpieces like the Thousand-Handed Guanyin, renowned for their intricate details and spiritual depth.

-3. Wulong Karst National Geology Park (武隆喀斯特旅游区)
+3. Wulong Karst Tourist Area (武隆喀斯特旅游区)

 • Natural Wonder: Experience a UNESCO Natural Heritage site showcasing breathtaking karst formations - including the awe-inspiring Three Natural Bridges (Tianlong, Qinglong, Heilong), giant sinkholes, and deep gorges.